Aurko212/SqueezeNet-Object-Detection-Application/README.md

 ## Stretch Goals/ Where to improve

 - Integrate the microsoft effects package into the app

-      -add filters in real time
+-        add filters in real time
 -  Connect the webcam to the app for live input
 -  add densenet, mobilenet, resnet and squeezenet to app

-      -use to create edge detection in webcam footage
+-         use to create edge detection in webcam footage
 -  Add OpenCV